 How to Build Generational Wealth

-To generate wealth you can pass on, you need to acquire assets or save money you won’t need to spend in retirement.
+To build generational wealth you can pass on, you need to acquire assets or save money you won’t need to spend in retirement.
 You then pass down the money and assets to children or other younger relatives.